 This loop leaves the village and climbs its way south and west over the backroads of Moriah and Crown Point.
 You will find some stretches are unpaved, so wider tires are a plus here.
 At about mile 13 you will arrive at the Penfield Homestead Museum in Ironville, a hamlet within the town of Crown Point.
 This is another site tightly linked to the rich iron ore history of this region.
 Ironville claims to be the “birthplace of the Electrical Age,” as it is the home of the first electromagnet.
 Learn more about early iron mining and refining the ore here, and see their new exhibit of a bloomery forge located on the homestead grounds near the scenic Penfield Pond.

 The next few miles of the route will have you winding along Putt’s Creek on Creek Road in Crown Point before turning north to head back to the town of Moriah.
 This loop ends back at the Iron Center, but takes you right by the Edgemont B&B on the return.

 Wet and Wild

 This route description also begins and ends at the Iron Center Museum, but with a little modification at the very beginning and very end you will leave and return right from the inn.
 Plan on a day-long ride covering over 35 miles.
-By departing from the inn going west on Edgemont (approx 1 mile), right on Fisk Road (approx 3 miles), then left onto Tarbell Hill Road, you will merge onto the described route but avoid the significant initial climb.
+By departing from the B&B going west on Edgemont (approx. 1 mile), right on Fisk Road (approx. 3 miles), then left onto Tarbell Hill Road, you will merge onto the described route but avoid the significant initial climb.

 Lake Champlain Bridge Heritage Area